 Battersea Power Station Development Company clearly thinks it has the potential to do so.
 Buoyed by the Apple news it was recently reported that the developer was changing the weighting of the development and now intends to build more commercial and less residential space.
 This is partly because the heat has come off the top of the residential market in London, whereas office lettings have held up relatively well post-Brexit, so it makes sound business sense to deliver space that there is a proven market demand for.

 TMT occupiers start to snap up space

-Only time will tell if this strategy pays off because in the last few months some of the more sizeable TMT occupiers in London have secured lettings elsewhere in the capital – Expedia announced recently it was taking additional space at its existing home in Angel, Snapchat is moving to a new 20,000 sq ft office at 77 Shaftesbury Avenue in Soho and Deliveroo has signed up for a 51,500 sq ft at Cannon Bridge House in the City.
+Only time will tell if this strategy pays off because in the last few months some of the more sizable TMT occupiers in London have secured lettings elsewhere in the capital – Expedia announced recently it was taking additional space at its existing home in Angel, Snapchat is moving to a new 20,000 square feet office at 77 Shaftesbury Avenue in Soho and Deliveroo has signed up for a 51,500 square feet at Cannon Bridge House in the City.